GOALS OF CURRICULUM:

-Positive Tracks brings our program model to schools, organizations, clubs and teams by teaching six curriculum pillars at Positive Tracks Launch Parties using dialogue, games, activities, reflection and service learning.
+We bring our program model to schools, organizations, businesses, clubs and teams by teaching curriculum pillars at Positive Tracks clinics using dialogue, games, activities, reflection and service learning.
 Each of the six modules begins with a brief explanation of the pillar and its relevance to getting active and giving back.
 Personal story-telling and group sharing is the foundation of each pillar.
 Participants are then led in games, physical challenges and activities to help them understand and strengthen understanding.
 Group reflection and goal setting concludes each pillar supplemented by use of the Positive Tracks Playbook.
 To make the learning “real”, Positive Tracks offers a guided, hands-on service-learning experience that allows students to apply sweat for good learning and goals as follow up to curriculum delivery.
 See U23 Challenges Program and Charity Partner Program for examples of Positive Tracks service learning opportunities.

 Each participant is provided with his or her own Playbook that serves as a permanent resource.
 Throughout each module, youth are prompted to record goals and reflections in their own Playbooks, where the appropriate space and prompts are provided.